Toy advertising: Campaign strategies and intentions

 Toy advertisements are aimed at three target audiences: children, adults (especially close relatives such as parents or grandparents), and toy retailers.
-Different message and media strategies are used for each target group.
-To gain the attention of children, advertising messages might focus on products with brightly coloured, fast-moving designs, or associations with heroic characters from film, TV, or books.
+Different messages and media strategies are used for each target group.
+To gain the attention of children, advertising messages might focus on products with brightly colored, fast-moving designs or associations with heroic characters from film, TV, or books.
 Packaging can enhance the attractiveness of a toy.
 When advertising toys to adults, the educational benefits to the child are often promoted.
 When promoting toys to retailers, the ability of a product range to generate store traffic and profits is likely to be mentioned.

 Children up to the age of five can find it difficult to distinguish between the main program and commercial breaks.
 This holds particularly true when a toy range is linked to a television series they are watching.
 Many children do not understand the intentions of marketing and commercials until the age of eight.
-Media literacy programmes such as Media Smart are being used to help children understand and think critically about advertising.
+Media literacy programs such as Media Smart are being used to help children understand and think critically about advertising.